Sheffield Town Trust

 The Trust supports a wide range of groups and organisations some on an annual basis but most as one-off grants.
 The Town Trustees meet four times a year in February, May, August and November to discuss the many applications received and are able to support about 140 charities, groups and organisations each year.

 The Town Trust also uses its funds to help protect and safeguard the city’s heritage and environment.
-In recent years substantial grants have been awarded for the regeneration of the Botanical Gardens, the development of the Five Weirs Walk, and the restoration of Kelham Island Industrial Museum.
+The Trust has helped with the regeneration of the Botanical Gardens, the development of the Five Weirs Walk, and the restoration of Kelham Island Industrial Museum.

 If you would like to know more about The Sheffield Town Trust and its work, click on one of the links above.